B2B marketing growth strategies: twelve takeaways from the ITSMA Marketing Leadership Forum

 Find inspiration, expertise, and creativity to help you grow your most valuable customers by joining our ABM community and receiving the latest news, views and insights from our team of experts at Momentum, sign up here.

 It is not enough to develop good products and competitive pricing.
-Companies need to deeply understand their clients and what they need...Renowned author and competitive intelligence expert Leonard Fuld sat down last week with Momentum’s CI team leaders Diane Borska and Lenore Scanlon to discuss the many ways companies can benefit from robust, targeted intelligence in the modern business world.
+Companies need to deeply understand their clients and what they need...Hear from renowned author and competitive intelligence expert Leonard Fuld.

 As ABM becomes mainstream, what’s next for the category, and how can firms continue to leverage account-based strategies to drive growth?
 Here are three takeaways from Alisha Lyndon.